 For the more traditional type of person who wants to reach the top, without the modern idea of a car, there is the Pikes Peak Cog Railroad, which was opened in June of 1891.

-Colorado is a state which is abundant in nature and would take a lifetime to explore completely.
+Colorado is a state that is abundant in nature and would take a lifetime to explore completely.

 Colorado National Monument